How To Find If A Package Is Installed Or Not In Linux And Unix

 Find if a package is installed or not in Unix

-I will be demonstrating this using FreeBSD 10.3.
+The below steps were tested in FreeBSD 10.3.
 I never tried any other BSD operating systems except FreeBSD.
-There may be different commands to find out if a package installed in other BSD operating systems.
+So, there might be different commands to find out if a package installed in other BSD operating systems.

 In FreeBSD, we can do this using “pkg” command: